 The members of ALL-IC SG were in agreement that current IntReALL 2010 protocol design may be currently unfeasible for the majority of the ALL-IC SG countries.
 Although some of them may be able to join the core BFM group in the study of ALL relapse, most of them are currently not able to participate.
 The aim of the proposed strategy is to develop best practice guidance for ALL-IC countries, an observational study for the treatment of children with relapsed ALL.
 This would employ the combination of drugs that are already available, without randomization in the first stage.
 The study group will establish a registry for relapsed ALL patients and evaluate results.
-The ultimate goal at this stage is to homogenize the diagnostic criteria and the treatment of the children with relapsed ALL treated in the frame of ALL-IC countries possible.
+The ultimate goal at this stage is to homogenize the diagnostic criteria and the treatment in a way that would render the prospective acquisition of the data on the treatment of the children with relapsed ALL treated in the frame of ALL-IC countries possible.
 If this strategy turns out to be successful, this may serve as a platform for further studies which may tackle scientific questions in a randomized fashion.